JRakau/project_bonsai/README.md

   - Used to commit and push code during the development opf the Website
 - Font Awesome
   - Icons obtained from <https://fontawesome.com/> were used as the Social media links in the footer section.
-- Tinyjpg
-  - <https://tinyjpg.com/> was used to reduce the size of the images used throughout the website
 - Favicon.io
   - favicon files were created at <https://favicon.io/favicon-converter/>
 - balsamiq